hazelcast/client-compatibility-suites/README.md

 scale up, down, delete scenarios.

 2. When a new client is ready to release, we can verify it is able to connect a cluster which is running on GKE.

-## 3.x Client Compatibility Test Suite

-Please use the ``master-3.x`` branch for the old client compatibility test suite.